Pawan Hans crash: Pilots say chopper caught fire, DGCA junks their theory

-While pilots say they saw some sparks, DGCA says that it could have been caused when blades came in contact with water
+While pilots who were present at the nearby platform on the day of the mishap say they saw some sparks, DGCA says that it could have been caused when blades came in contact with water

 After failing to recover the wreckage and trace the two-member flying crew of a crashed Pawan Hans chopper on Wednesday night, the search for the Dauphin chopper has been intensified.

 Pilot E Samuel (left) and co-pilot T K Guha

 Currently, four naval ships, three Coast Guard ships and eight ONGC support vessels are scanning the area — 80 nautical miles off Bombay High — where the Coast Guard first spotted a door panel belonging to the chopper that had crashed into Arabian Sea on Wednesday evening.

 Speaking to mid-day, a few pilots who were present at the nearby platform on the day of the mishap claimed the Dauphin chopper caught fire before ditching into the sea.
 They also stated that the location of the crash site is a shark hotspot.

 A pilot said, “There were a few sparks observed from the chopper.
 And that’s the only thing we saw because it was pitch black.
 Based on this observation, we drew a conclusion that the chopper caught fire.”